Skip to content

 Fix Outlook Error 0x80048002: Task Cancelled Fix Guide

 Outlook error 0x80048002 blocks you from sending or receiving emails with the message “The task was cancelled before it was completed.”
-We tested 5 fixes on Outlook 2021 and Microsoft 365 running Windows 11, and reconfiguring account settings resolved it in about 70% of our test cases.
+Across Outlook 2021 and Microsoft 365 on Windows 11, reconfiguring account settings resolves it in most cases.

 • Error 0x80048002 cancels email tasks mid-operation and blocks both sending and receiving in Outlook